AKhuZ-Code/TaylorFry2020/README.md

 ## File Dictionary

+• <b>TaylorFry RNN.py</b>: Python code used for programming/implementing the RNN

+• <b>TF2020 Predicted vs Actual in Python.png</b>: Time series plot of the predicted values compared with the plot of the actual values - picture taken from having code in Jupyter Notebook

-• <b>TaylorFry Linear Regressor.R</b>:</b> R code used for programming/implementing the Multiple Linear Regression model
+• <b>TaylorFry Linear Regressor.R</b>: R code used for programming/implementing the Multiple Linear Regression model

 • <b>TF2020 Linear Regressor.png:</b> Time series plot showing the predictions of the model on the testing set